EpiLink/EpiLink/docs/IdentityProviders.md

   icon: { file: google_icon.svg, contentType: "image/svg+xml" }
 ```

-For `google_icon.svg`, you can use simpleicons.org's logo, which you can find [here](https://simpleicons.org/icons/google.svg).
-Place it next to your configuration file.
+For `google_icon.svg`, you can use simpleicons.org's logo, which you can find [here](https://simpleicons.org/icons/google.svg), which you can make white using your favorite SVG editor.
+You can also just look for any Google logo of your choosing, as Google does not seem to provide one themselves.
+Place the SVG file next to your configuration file.